-- Turnaround time is 0.5-2 work days depending on slide numbers and staff availability.
+- Turnaround time is 0.5-2 work days depending on slide numbers.
 Let staff know of any deadlines at sample submission.

 - First-time UF submitters – request an individual user account on the Slide Scanning form.
 You will receive an email containing your username (Gatorlink ID or other provided email name) and a temporary password.
 The temporary password must be changed on first login.
-Follow UFHealth IT security policies for maintaining a secure password.
+Follow UF Health IT security policies for maintaining a secure account system.

 - You will receive an email when slides are ready for pickup.
 Pick up at D11-41 submissions counter.

-- Find your Case (clinical) or Project (research)- These are listed by PI’s last name or group name.
+- Find your Case (clinical) or Project (research) folder listed by PI’s last name.

 - Open your folder and look for the images in the lower panel.
 If there has been more than one subfolder, each is a separate “specimen”.
 Open the specimen for the images using the “+” sign of the icon or click on the brain icon.

 - Need assistance?
-Contact us or use Help in eSlide or ImageScope.
+Contact us or check out Help in eSlide or ImageScope.

 - Windows computers- install free Imagescope software from Aperio website – ImageScope Download

 - highly recommended- allows snapshots for publication quality images (TIFF, JPEG), annotating, distance measurements, positive pixel count, and many other features.
 Will open any .jpg and .tif image.

 - ImageScope needs to be selected from Webviewer the first time then it will become the default image viewing program.
 Chose the link in the upper right of the Webview image border.